Kyaw Kyaw Naing: Early life

-The last Burmese orchestra to play in New York City was in 1975 at the Asia Society, the organization says.
+Naing was born c.
+1964 to Sein Chit Tee, the director of the Burmese national hsaing orchestra, and Aye Kyi, a dance instructor.
+The last Burmese orchestra to play in New York City was in 1975 at the Asia Society.
 It was led by Naing's father, U Sein Chit Tee, who performed in Malaysia, Thailand, Singapore, the former Soviet Union, the United Kingdom and the United States.

 Naing's father was teaching his elder brother to play the pat waing.
 He remembers that, at the age of four years, he would sit and watch his older brother struggle to play during a lesson.
 He learned to play quite well just from observing his father and brother.
 From then on, his father decided that Naing would study the pat waing and patala, and his brother would specialize in vocals.

 Naing started learning the classical Burmese repertory at six years of age.
-He won second prize at a patala (bamboo xylophone) competition in Mandalay.
+He won second prize at a pattala (bamboo xylophone) competition in Mandalay.
 Then he won first prize at the Burmese Era 3000 competition and some other prizes as well.
 His mother wanted very much for him to be a musician, but his father did not because of the hardships of a traditional musician's life.

+Career

-Life in America
+Career in Burma

+From 1985 to 1999, Naing directed Burma's national saing orchestra.

 In 1999, the University of California at Los Angeles (UCLA) invited Naing to give a performance.
-After visiting England, he came to Los Angeles along with musicians from other Asian and European countries.
+After visiting England, he came to Los Angeles along with Asian and European musicians.
 His intention was to stay for a short while and go home.
 But when he was at UCLA, he was amazed that Burmese music did not exist there.
 He saw musical instruments from many countries, but not a single Burmese musical instrument—not even a harp or a xylophone.
 He was inspired to introduce Burmese music to America and to help the Burmese community in the United States.
+In 1999, he went into exile in the United States.

 Many of the instruments and sets which have been shipped from Burma belong to Naing's family.
 He has slowly been building a career as a Burmese musician.
 Evan Ziporyn from Bang on a Can All-Stars invited him to a workshop at MIT.
 He has since performed with Bang on a Can and toured with a group from UCLA.

 Naing said that, like jazz musicians, Burmese players "look at one another and listen to the tune and play accordingly... even though they might play the same piece of music, the next time they play it differently."
 When asked if it sounds anything like jazz, he laughed and said, "No, it's totally different."